yce6db/spsatuva.github.io/_docs/pages/home.md

 # Image Slider Overlay

-The overlay text shows the site title and the site description, stored in `_config.yml` under the keys `title` and `description`.
+The overlay text shows the site title and the site description, stored in `_config.yml` under the keys `title` and `tagline`.
 To change the overlay, change the content of these fields in `_config.yml`.

 # Image Slider

-The image slider is controlled by the following HTML and Liquid:
+The image slider is controlled by the following HTML and Liquid.
+You can see that the variables `site.title` and `site.tagline` (set from `_config.yml`) are referenced in this snippet.
 ```html
 {% raw %}
 <div id="hero-carousel" class="carousel slide" data-ride="carousel" data-pause="false" data-interval="7000">